World Poverty Clock

 The World Poverty Clock provides country-level poverty estimates and projections.
 Headline numbers about extreme poverty are not enough to support action.
 In order to provide organizations with the data necessary to design development policies and projects, the World Poverty Clock offers subnational poverty forecasts for select countries worldwide.

 The World Poverty Clock provides disaggregated data by age, gender, and rural/urban proximity.
-In order to combat poverty effectively, we need to know where—precisely—the poorest live and who they are in a given community.
-By the end of 2019, the World Poverty Clock will offer users the ability to explore poverty data with an increasingly granular demographic lens.
+In order to combat poverty effectively, we need to know precisely where the poorest live and who they are.

 Help us create the data necessary to end extreme poverty in our lifetimes.
 We are interested in partnering with like-minded organizations in developing countries to create state-of-the-art poverty models and forecasts at the country level.